pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 Start by completing “Basic Training” (I give details of all tasks below).

 In the main cave, pay attention also to the optional tasks: hail Poxan to be told to fetch his sword (Poxan’s Sword, 1HS 4/28, which can be useful in some cases); he returns you a Kobold Leather Mask (AC 2).
-Frizznik can give you the rat steaks task, too – but ignore what he says about right click to eat and increase your strength; you can’t sell them, but they are free food and add 5 HP, but only while they are in your inventory 'above' any other good (like the bread cakes).
+Frizznik can give you the rat steaks task, too – but ignore what he says about right click to eat and increase your strength; you can’t sell them, but they are free food and add 5 HP, but only while they are in your inventory 'above' any other food (like the bread cakes).

 Remember to re-equip your weapon after handing it to Absor for an upgrade! (part of Basic Training)